ndd21/PHYS281/docs/demo-anaconda.md

 ## Anaconda Navigator

-If you have installed the full Anaconda package a programme called "_Anaconda Navigator_" will be available to use.
+If you have installed the full Anaconda package a program called "_Anaconda Navigator_" will be available to use.
 It allows you to launch a range of applications, create new environments containing different Python packages, and install new packages.